AlexJFDev/Homegrown/README.md

 #### [The Fabric Project Discord Server](https://discord.gg/Gg6FGkTEVF)
 A big thank you to the Staff and all the members of the Fabric Project Discord Server.
 The server members have been a huge source of assistance throughout the development of this mod.
 #### [The-realest-stu's Rustic mod](https://github.com/the-realest-stu/Rustic)
-The Rustic mod was a big source of inspiration for this mod.
-Features marked with a * were directly inspired by Rustic.
+The Rustic mod was a big source of inspiration for Homegrown.
+Features marked with a * are closely inspired by Rustic.
 #### [Mr. Crayfish's Model Creator](https://mrcrayfish.com/tools?id=mc)
 Mr. Crayfish's Model Creator has been very helpful throughout the development of Homegrown for creating block models.
 #### [My Website alexjf.dev](https://alexjf.dev)